Basic Estate Planning Terminology

 This is a named person or entity, who receives a benefit (valuable outright or asset), through the plan of distribution in your trust, or depending on the value of your estate, your last will and testament.
 The beneficiary is the person or people named by you, whom you leave assets to.
 If no documents are in place, then your legal heir is named by the laws of Interstate Succession as identified by the probate court.

 This document is part of your estate planning, and sells/assigns your personal property to a Living Trust.
 It states your intention by effectively transferring your personal effects to the estate.
 Items acquired after this document has been put in place, will then be transferred using your “Pour-Over Will.”
 It identifies your intentions with regard to your “personal effects” in the Bill of Sale.
-We include tthe Assigment of Personal Property document in all our estate planning packages.
+We include tthe Assigment of Personal Property document in all our estate plans.

 Certificate of Trust

 This document is an easy way to fund your trust.
 It summarizes your Trust, and outlines pertinent information which is required, in order for a named entity to be able to add the name of your trust to your accounts as the owner.
 This may also be called an “Abstract of Trust.”
 The document is not used for naming beneficiaries or for planning distribution of assets – it is strictly a “funding” document.
-We include this in all our estate planning packages.
+We include the Certificate of Trustst in all our estate plans.